Slow Down Heart

 In the past, while Amy had always come straight home after closing the beauty shop, she was now “stopping for cocktails at the O’Neal’s” or “going to the movies at Loews's

-Later that afternoon, Dawn sat in the classroom staring at the dusty blackboard when she a developed an aching headache.
+Later that afternoon, Dawn sat in the classroom staring at the dusty blackboard when she felt a headache clawing inside her brain.
 “Is your mother home today?”
 Sister Regis asked.
 Knowing the details of her slight concussion, the nun thought it would be best to send Dawn home.

 “I’ll call and tell her you don’t feel well.
 Barbara Jean can bring your homework.”